IndraGunawan/api-rate-limit-bundle/README.md

 indragunawan_api_rate_limit:
     enabled: true

-    # The service that is used to persist class metadata in a cache.
+    # The service that is used to persist rate limit metadata.
 The service has to implement the Doctrine\Common\Cache\Cache interface.
     storage: null

     # Response header for rate limit information